chriseppstein/chriseppstein.github.com/content/posts/2010-11-09-donate-to-umdf-on-behalf-of-compass.markdown

 is supposed to have been in the grave for 16 years now.
 We consider ourselves very fortunate to still have him in our lives.
 I am very proud of him -- it is his pure dedication and relentless will to survive that keeps him with us.
-I don't know about you, but I don't if I could eat virtually the same diet for a decade and still be sane.
+I don't know about you, but I don't think I could eat virtually the same diet for a decade and still be sane.

 *(At this point, you might be wondering if I am risk to get this same disease.
 I appreciate your concern, but fortunately for me, this disease can only be passed from mother to child